vorant94/vorant94/posts/usecallback-react-isnt-as-simple-as-people-consider-it/en.md

 };
 ```

-At last we got to good quality React component, but if we look back we can notice that something odd now.
+At last we got to good quality React component, but if we look back we can notice something odd now.
 Why do we have to re-create functions (or behavior in other words) of the component when it's state changes?!

-## "А ручки-то вот они!" ©️
+## "What's the catch?" ©️

-В JS наследование реализовано через прототипирование. Допустим, мы создали класс `Person` с полями `firstName` и `lastName`  и методом `getFullName`. Каждый инстанс этого класса имеет свои собственные `firstName` и `lastName`. Однако в то же время все они ссылаются на один единственный `getFullName`, который живет на прототипе нашего класса, а не на конкретном инстансе. Как же этот отдельно стоящий `getFullName` знает, что он вызван в контексте инстанса `person1`, а не `person2`? При помощи `this.`! Но React отказался от компонентов в виде классов давным давно, поэтому у нас нет `this.` в компонентах-функциях, поэтому авторам реакта пришлось находить решение в массиве зависимостей хука `useCallback`. И мне это кое-что напоминает.

-Допустим, у нас есть како-то другой стейт, который зависит от `counter`. Назовем его `doubleCounter`, он по определению должен обновляться каждый раз, когда обновляется `counter` и React отлично с этим справляется посредством `useMemo` хука. А теперь сравните схематически использование `useCallback` и `useMemo`. Они одинаковы с точки зрения компонента! `increaseCounter` и `logCounter` по сути отвечают за описание **поведения компонента**, но он к ним относится будто они очередной его **стейт** (как `doubleCounter`), который надо обновлять исходя из зависимостей, и который надо отдельно хранить в каждом инстансе компонента!

-Я не знаю, какие проблемы возникали у авторов реакта, из-за которых они решили полностью отказаться от компонентов-классов. С удовольствием послушаю про это, если тут есть кто-то сведующий. Но это не меняет нашей реальности, в которой компонент - это не только производная от стейта или данных, но еще и поведение, связанное с ним. Отрицание этого будь-то осознанное или нет приводит к тому, что на бумаге терминов вроде как меньше (нет ни директив, ни сервисов, ни модулей как в том же Angular), но на практике в этот ограниченный набор категорий приходится засовывать ровно тоже количество понятий.
-Less is not always more
+In JS inheritance implemented via prototyping.
+Lets say we have a class of `Person` with `firstName` and `secondName` fields and `getFullName` method.
+Each instance of this class has it's own `firstName` and `lastName`.
+But at the same time all of them are referencing to the one and only `getFullName`, that sits on the prototype of our class instead of specific instance.
+How does a standalone `getFullName` method knows, that it is being executed in the context of `person1` instance and not `person2`?
+With the help of `this.`!
+But React abandoned class-based components long time ago, so we don't have `this.` in function-based components, therefore authors of React had to find a solution in the dependency array of `useCallback`.
+It reminds me of something.

+Imagine you have another state, that depends on `counter`.
+Let's call it `doubleCounter`, it is by definition should be updated each time when `counter` changes and React handles well with `useMemo` hook.
+Now compare schematically usage of `useCallback` and `useMemo`.
+They are identical from the component perspective! `increaseCounter` and `logCounter` are responsible for defining **behavior of the component**, but component itself looks onto them like they are yet another **state** like `doubleCounter`, that should be updated based on dependencies and that should be stored in each instance of the component separately!

 ```tsx
 export const Counter: FC = () => {